TUDelftGeodesy/stmtools/paper/paper.md

 ## Acknowledgements

 The authors express sincere gratitude to the Dutch Research Council (Nederlandse Organisatie voor Wetenschappelijk Onderzoek, NWO) for their generous funding of the `STMTools` development through the Collaboration in Innovative Technologies (CIT 2021) Call, grant NLESC.CIT.2021.006.
 Special thanks to SURF for providing valuable computational resources for `STMTools` testing.

-We would also like to thank Dr. Meiert Willem Grootes for the insightful discussions, which are important contributions to this work.

 ## References